Bundesliga ready to resume on May 9 pending government approval, says CEO Seifert | Goal.com

 Bundesliga CEO Christian Seifert has said that the league will be ready to return to competitive action as early as May 9, although government approval will be required before an official decision is made.

+Representatives of each of the 36 clubs in the top two German tiers decided on the date after a meeting on Thursday, with it very much the intention of said teams to finish off the season.

+Doing so will undoubtedly see matches played behind closed doors and involve rigorous testing of players and staff for coronavirus, as well as frequent deep cleaning of stadiums.

-Seifert said: "The Bundesliga is ready to resume, no matter whether on May 9 or a later date.
+Seifert told the press: "The Bundesliga is ready to resume, no matter whether on May 9 or a later date.
 But it's not up to us to find a date.
 The political decision makers decide.

 "We have not defined an exact date today.
 The fact that we are even able to think about resuming games underlines the performance of the German authorities.